henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

   values are serialized into the payload according to the rules defined in section 4 of {{-yangcbor}}".

+# CoMI Push Terminology

+In addition to the illustration of the scope of YANG Telemetry above, this section highlights the most important terms that are vital to the functionality of CoMI Push.

+CoAP Requestor:

+: TBD

+CoAP Token:

+: TODO

-## Additions to CoMI
+## Summary of YANG Push Additions to CoMI

+This documents defines the Concise YANG Push binding to the CoAP Management
-This documents defines a bindings of the mechanisms and YANG statement definitions described in YANG Push {{-yangpush}} and YANG Subscribed Notifications to the CoAP Management Interface.
-This includes:
+Interface: a composition of mechanisms and YANG statement definitions that are described in YANG Push {{-yangpush}} and---in consequence---YANG Subscribed Notifications {{-yangnote}} to the CoAP Management Interface.
+In summary, these additions include:

-* A Concise YANG Push capale COMI does support the "start-time" and "stop-time" query parameters to retrieve past notifications.
+* a CoAP POST operation to create, modify, delete or kill Telemetry subscription state,
+* a CoAP PATCH operation to create, modify, delete or kill modify one or more Telemetry subscription states,
+* a CoAP GET operation including the Observe option to receive a Telemetry stream,
-* CoAP requests using the Observe Option to establish subscription state
+* a CoAP FETCH operation including the Observe option to receive multiple Telemetry streams,
-* FETCH Body definitions that
+* an extension of the "/s" resource that includes sub-resource, such as subscription identifiers and corresponding SID instances, and
+* the capability to direct GET and FETCH operations including the Observe option at resources that are sub-resources of "/c".

 ## Telemetry-Specific CoMI datastores